 - Depreciable assets that cost less than M 50 each.
-The trust or estate is allowed to deduct the full cost of these assets instead of depreciating them. - Compensation.
-Compensation is not deductible to the extent it exceeds a reasonable amount. - Contributions to a complying employer superannuation fund made on behalf of an employee.
-The total amount allowed as an annual deduction is limited to the employment income paid to the employee multiplied by 20% minus the employee's own contributions to the same fund.

-- Donations paid to the Lesotho Sports and Recreation Commission.
+You are allowed to deduct the full cost of these assets instead of depreciating them. - Compensation.
+Compensation is not deductible to the extent it exceeds a reasonable amount. - Contributions to a complying employer superannuation fund you made on behalf of an employee.
+The total amount allowed as an annual deduction is limited to the employment income you paid to the employee multiplied by 20% minus the employee's own contributions to the same fund. - Donations paid to the Lesotho Sports and Recreation Commission.
 See the instructions for Part A, line 2g. - Meals and entertainment.
 Only 50% of otherwise allowable deductions for entertainment or meals is allowed (unless the cost of providing the entertainment or meal is subject to the fringe benefits tax or is an exempt fringe benefit). - Bad debts.
-A deduction is allowed when the debt is written off in the trust's or estate's accounts. - Approved training expenses.
-If the trust or estate was carrying on a business in Lesotho, it is allowed to deduct 125% of expenses approved by the the Commissioner Domestic Taxes and incurred for training or tertiary education of a citizen of Lesotho employed in a business the income from which is subject to tax in Lesotho. - Prepaid expenses.
-Expenses not of a capital nature that relate to a service or other benefit extending beyond 3 months after the end of the year of assessment are allowed proportionately over the years of assessment to which the service or other benefit relates.
+A deduction is allowed when the debt is written off in your accounts. - Approved training expenses.
+If you are carrying on a business in Lesotho, you are allowed to deduct 125% of the expenses approved by the Commissioner Domestic Taxes and incurred for training or tertiary education of a citizen of Lesotho you employed in a business the income from which is subject to tax in Lesotho. - Prepaid expenses, Expenses not of a capital nature that relate to a service or other benefit extending beyond 3 months after the end of the year of assessment are allowed proportionately over the years of assessment to which the service or other benefit relates.